 Tribal Law in the Cherokee Nation Capital

 Tahlequah is the heart of the Cherokee Nation—the largest tribe in the United States.
-Our founding attorney serves as a Tribal Supreme Court Justice, bringing unique expertise to tribal jurisdiction, ICWA, and tribal business matters.
+Our founding attorney serves as a Tribal Supreme Court Justice, bringing unique expertise to tribal jurisdiction, sovereignty, and governance matters.

 The Cherokee Nation: A Sovereign Power